xandredurant/JD521_SA/README.md

 You will then be asked to input the marks for each student's formative assessments.
 After inputting the data, you can choose to display marks, mark distribution, or exit the program.

-## Contributing
-If you would like to contribute to this project or report issues, please follow the contributing guidelines.

 ## License
 This project is licensed under the [MIT License](LICENSE.txt) - see the [LICENSE.txt](LICENSE.txt) file for details.

+## Acknowledgments
+This project was created as part of the JD521 course.